Member Projects and Activities

 One of the primary reasons the Shared Assessments Program Tools have been able to maintain their status as the industry standard for third party risk assurance is that they are maintained by the very risk professionals who specialize in third party risk management issues.

-Who Serves on the Development Committee?
+Who Serves on the Tool Development Committees?

 - Professional development opportunities